 CBECC-Com generates two models based on user inputs: the Standard Design and the Proposed Design.
 The Standard Design represents the geometry of the design that the builder would like to build and inserts a defined set of features that result in an energy budget that is minimally compliant with 2019 Title 24, Part 6 code requirements.
 Features used in the Standard Design are described in the 2019 Nonresidential ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs - i.e. the changes in roof insulation.
-To develop savings estimates for the proposed Design for each prototypical building.
+To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building.
 The Proposed Design was identical to the Standard Design in all ways except for the revisions that represent the proposed changes to the code.
-Table 90 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design for each prototypical building.

-between the baseline models and the Proposed Design reveals the impacts of the proposed code change.
+Table 90 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design for each simulation.
+Comparing the energy difference between the baseline models and the Proposed Design reveals the impacts of the proposed code change.